 For you, I have gathered fifty exquisite songs released on Youtube by some of the finest artists currently occupying the African music stage.
 Continue reading Spring Semester’s Playlist #Afrobeats

-This is the time of the year where people get sad and nostalgic about their holidays because school is resuming.
+This is the time of the year where people get sad and nostalgic about their holidays because they are getting back to school.
 Fortunately, getting back to school also means meeting our friends, catching up on what happened during the break and also back to school partying for people who are in college or university.
-The last point is the most interesting for me as it concerns music and this … Continue reading Back to School Playlist (Afrobeats)
+The last point is the most interesting for me as it … Continue reading Back to School Playlist (Afrobeats)

 What principally distinguishes Angolan music to that of the rest of the continent is the beat.
 In Angola, they produce two major types of music: Kuduro, and Afro house.
 Continue reading Let’s dance in the streets of Luanda!
 (AfroHouse)

 My approach toward music will be very critical and analytical as I believe that if we want a successful industry, i.e one that will profit to all artists, one that will reward artists based on their merit and one that will provide quality jobs (i.e steady jobs with stable revenues) for the people, we need to give the African music the attention it deserves.
 Continue reading Note on the blog.